strannik19/td_devel/vbox_setup/README.md

 # What to do now?
-1. Unzip the zip file (sometimes a 7z) into the folder with those scripts
+1. Unzip the zip file (sometimes a 7z) into the folder with those scripts (after you have cloned this repository into your local filesystem)
 2. Modify the vbox_setup.sh script by changing the variables to your needs
 3. Goto the vbox_folder (or wherever your unzipped original VM and those scripts are located)